 The rising complexity of SEO has created natural market segmentation.
 There are now clear tiers of capability, and businesses are beginning to recognise the distinction between competent execution and strategic expertise.

 When SEO was easier, the difference between a junior practitioner and a seasoned SEO consultant was marginal.
 Both could follow the same checklist and achieve similar outcomes.
-But modern SEO rewards judgement, experience, and strategic thinking in ways that purely tactical SEO never did.
+But modern SEO rewards judgement, experience and strategic thinking in ways that purely tactical SEO never did.
+Consider what separates effective SEO today from ineffective SEO:

-The Compounding Advantage of Modern SEO
+The compounding advantage of modern SEO

 One of the most significant shifts in how SEO operates is the degree to which success compounds over time - but only when executed properly.